awaescher/homebridge-sun-azimuth/README.md

 Intall via hombridge GUI [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) or manually via:

 1. Install homebridge (if not already installed) using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-sunlight`
+2. Install this plugin using: `npm install -g homebridge-sun-azimuth`
 3. Update your configuration file (see below).

 # Example Configuration